 One of the top recommendations of the NTSB report to improve traffic safety enforcement is to support targeted enforcement for speeding-related offenses and to develop strategies to target and enhance enforcement of high-risk speeding corridors.
 The ability to collect, use and make available data is highlighted as well.

 Read the report here and learn more about strategies and tactics that can make your traffic safety programs more efficient, effective and measurable.
 You can also watch the video of the presentation at the conference here.

-Learn more about All Traffic Solutions’ web-enabled radar speed displays, and how you can utilize this critical technology to target your enforcement efforts using data to reduce speeding in high-risk corridors and make your community safer.
+Learn more about web-enabled radar speed displays and how you can utilize them to target your enforcement efforts using data to reduce speeding in high-risk corridors and make your community safer.